kxxt/tracexec/README.md

 A template profile file can be found at https://github.com/kxxt/tracexec/blob/main/config.toml

-As a warning, the profile format is not stable yet and may change in the future.
+Note that the profile format is not stable yet and may change in the future.
 You may need to update your profile file when upgrading tracexec.

 ## Known issues